AntelopeIO/leap/README.md

 sudo apt-get install -y ~/Downloads/leap*.deb
 ```
 Your download path may vary.
-- If you are running in docker, omit `sudo` as Ubuntu docker containers run as `root` by default.
+- If you are in an Ubuntu docker container, omit `sudo` because you run as `root` by default.

 Finally, verify Leap was installed correctly.
 ```bash